 Apply the Stencil to the Glass:

 This step can be a little confusing.
-If you need it, the video above will walk you through it.
+If needed, the video above shows the entire process.

 Before removing the backing to the Etchmask, wrap the stencil around the glass.

-Now carefully peel the backing sheet from the etch mask only about an inch or two.
+Carefully peel the backing sheet from the etch mask only about an inch or two, and fold the backing down against itself.

-Hold the glass in one hand and without pressing the Etchmask into place, double-check your placement by wrapping the right around the glass, making sure your ends will meet up correctly.
+Hold the glass in one hand and without pressing the Etchmask into place.
+Double-check the placement by wrapping the right around the glass so the ends will come together.

 Once in place, press the left side of the stencil into place.

-Reach underneath the glass to grab that folded backing sheet, and slowly peel back and roll the glass at the same time.
+Reach underneath the glass to grab that folded backing sheet, and slowly peel back while rolling the glass onto the stencil.

-If you come to a piece of Etchmask that sticks to the backing and not the transfer sheet, roll the transfer sheet back over the pieces and rub over it with your finger.
-When you peel it back again, not that piece should stick to the transfer sheet.
+If a piece of Etchmask sticks to the backing and not the transfer sheet, roll the transfer sheet back over the pieces and rub it with a finger.

 Before the two ends come together, peel back a portion of the transfer tape on the left side.
-Then you can wrap the stencil the rest of the way around the glass.
+Then wrap the stencil the rest of the way.

-Once the stencil is completely adhered, all the way around, you can peel back the transfer sheet.
+Once the stencil is completely adhered around the glass, peel back the transfer sheet.

-Go all the way around the glass, pressing the Etchmask onto the glass with your thumb.
+Go around the entire glass, pressing the Etchmask onto the glass with a thumb or finger.

-If there are any bubbles or creases the Etchall can sneak in and etch where you don't want to be etched.
+If there are any air bubbles or creases the Etchall can sneak in and etch unwanted areas.

 Along the top, I had a couple of creases, so I used the squeegee tool to really push those down onto the glass so no cream could sneak in.